MindscapeHQ/raygun4java/README.md

 Changelog
 ---------

+- 1.3.0: Added Async Send (beta) functionality to *webprovider* package

-Version 1.2.7: Fixed bug when using core in Google App Engine threw an exception that wasn't caught when attempting to get environment data.
+- 1.2.7: Fixed bug when using core in Google App Engine threw an exception that wasn't caught when attempting to get environment data.
 Clarified documentation

-Version 1.2.6: Version now automatically reads Specification-Version then Implementation-Version in manifest, and provided method for manually specifying version
+- 1.2.6: Version now automatically reads Specification-Version then Implementation-Version in manifest, and provided method for manually specifying version

-Version 1.2.5: Fix a bug where the package used to populate the environment data was not available in certain runtime environments (OSGi, some JVMs)
+- 1.2.5: Fix a bug where the package used to populate the environment data was not available in certain runtime environments (OSGi, some JVMs)

-Version 1.2.4: Refactored webprovider package; added SetUser method for unique user tracking; added authenticated proxy support.
+- 1.2.4: Refactored webprovider package; added SetUser method for unique user tracking; added authenticated proxy support.

-Version 1.2.3: Added tags and user custom data method overloads for Send.
+- 1.2.3: Added tags and user custom data method overloads for Send.
 See usage in the updated Sampleapp class.

-Version 1.2.1: **Breaking change:** Completed change from ant to maven for packaging and building.
+- 1.2.1: Breaking change: Completed change from ant to maven for packaging and building.
 The three parts are now maven modules, core, webprovider and sampleapp.
 The main provider is now located in the *core* namespace, and the JSP and Servlet module is located in *webprovider*.

-Version 1.0: Maven package refactor.
+- 1.0: Maven package refactor.

-Version 0.0.1: Initial version.
+- 0.0.1: Initial version.